-- Licensing & Permits: Varies by area.
+- Licensing and permits: Varies by area.

-- Professional Services: Brewing industry consultant or mentor, accountant, marketing, legal services.
+- Professional services: Brewing industry consultant or mentor, accountant, marketing, legal services.

 - Furniture: Varies, if restaurant or brewpub expenses will be more.

-- Electronical Equipment: Computers, phones, POS system, automated monitoring systems, mobile devices, security cameras, printers.
+- Electronical equipment: Computers, phones, POS system, automated monitoring systems, mobile devices, security cameras, printers.

 Creating a business plan

 Having a realistic and thorough business plan is absolutely necessary to your brewery's long-term success.
 Investors want to see not just a general plan, but as many as three years of projected financials.
 Even if you have capital saved, you'll still benefit from a bulletproof financial plan.
 We recommend that you consult with a professional who can help you create your business plan plus provide financial advising, legal assistance and help with obtaining funding.
 These services are not free (often around $5,000) but worth the investment.